Identifying and Responding to the Unique Needs of Victims of Child Sexual Abuse Imagery

 - collect the information that you provide through your responses to the survey questions for the purposes outlined above,

-- use such information in combination with the information provided by other survey participants for the purposes of analysis and creation of recommendations stemming from the survey results (as outlined above), and
+- use the information that you provide through your responses to the survey questions (in original form and as translated, if applicable) in combination with the information provided by other survey participants for the purposes of analysis and creation of recommendations stemming from the survey results (as outlined above); and

-- disclose such information as part of the aggregate survey results provided no information that could identify you as a participant is disclosed.
+- disclose such information to the public as part of the aggregate survey results provided no information that could identify you as a participant is disclosed